 Is this a list of trendy, fashion-forward clothing?

 Nope.
-If that’s what you’re looking for, this isn’t the article for you, but you could check out this video for a few tips on dressing more stylishly.
+If you’re looking for trendy stuff that’s more fashion than classic, this isn’t the article for you, but you could check out this video for a few tips on dressing more stylishly.

-This is a list meant specifically for the younger guy who wants a closet full of sharp basics and essentials… versatile pieces he can wear to class and on a date… to the library and to the bar… a wardrobe that will look great as a freshman, and as a grad student.
+These are clothing essentials meant specifically for the younger guy who wants a closet full of sharp basics and everyday clothing… versatile pieces he can wear to class and on a date… to the library and to the bar… a wardrobe that will look great as a freshman, and as a grad student.

 In a way that shows you’re put-together but still age-appropriate, that you care, that you’re intentional and thoughtful, and should be taken seriously.